 Now don’t get me wrong, I love Christmas pudding.

 And Christmas cake (sans marzipan for me please!),

-But I don’t want any of those after indulging in my Christmas dinner.
-They are just to heavy and don’t sit comfortably at all.
+But I don’t want to eat any of those after indulging in my Christmas dinner.
+They’re just to heavy and don’t sit comfortably at all.

 But I do want dessert.
 Because it’s Christmas.
 And unnecessary gluttony is just part of the deal.

 So that my friends is where this awesome dessert for poached satsumas comes in.